mr-beerkiss/tinkering-kind/README.md

 trade-offs between the ones on the kind website.
 See [Setting Up an Ingress Controller][kind-ingress] for details

+Something interesting, instead of `kubectl proxy` or settin up `ingress`.
+You can also use [`kubectl port-forward`](https://kubernetes.io/docs/tasks/access-application-cluster/port-forward-access-application-cluster/) to expose pods to the host for testing.
+Could be useful for something connecting to a DB while you develop the code on the host. i.e. the DB runs in the cluster so you don't have to install it on the host.

 ## Apps

 Remember to build the deno docker file with `--platform arm64` otherwise